-Hawaii is so laidback it’d be tempting to say you don’t really have to follow any rules when you travel there.
+Hawai’i is so laid back it’d be tempting to say you don’t have to follow any rules when you travel there.
+But learning essential Hawaii travel tips – from etiquette to cultural norms to local quirks – will make for a better vacation (and help you be a more responsible traveler).

 While there isn’t as strict etiquette as you’d find in Japan or as stringent cultural rules as you might find in Saudi Arabia, there are things you should and shouldn’t do to abide by local rules and to have a great trip.

-If it’s your first time in Hawaii, you might be surprised to learn that each of the seven inhabited islands is distinct.
-We’re talking about the topography, age, history, and culture of each island is a thing all its own.
+The first of our Hawaii travel tips?
+If it’s your first time in Hawai’i, you might be surprised to learn that each of the seven inhabited islands is distinct.
+We’re talking about each island’s topography, age, history, and culture as its own.

 Embrace The Aloha Spirit

-The Aloha spirit is like the Golden Rule met the best hospitality and it is alive and well in the state of Hawaii.
-You’ll find locals are largely warm and welcoming so long as you too are kind and respectful.
+If you only remember one of these Hawai’i travel tips, have it be this one.
+The Aloha spirit is like the Golden Rule met the best hospitality, and it is alive and well in Hawai’i.
+You’ll find locals are warm and welcoming as long as you are kind and respectful.
 Embrace the Aloha spirit and spread good vibes throughout your trip.

-No, we’re not talking about the time zone but rather the pace at which life moves in Hawaii.
-Accept the local lifestyle, including the slower pace.
-Known informally as “Hawaii time,” people drive slower, talk slower, and even some services may unfold more slowly.
+No, we’re not talking about the time zone but the pace at which life moves.
+Known informally as “Hawai’i time,” people drive slower, talk slower, and some services may unfold more slowly.
 Rather than find it frustrating, be present and enjoy it!

 Or To Refer To Traditional Hawaiian Food